ilovejs/KapMod/README.md

   especially, Copy Kap.app to Application. fix issue like `issue` section

-## Why ?
+## Motivation - WHY ?

 Kap is open source screen recording app on Mac.

 I made a default path so no export waiting time.

 Aperture is a swift lib for MacOs.
 Kap use it as binary and js-binding.

 We optimized parameter per se.

 ## Get original Kap to learn GUI